ephb/pok3r_re_firmware/README.md

 ## References
 [SpritesMods hacked a Cooler Master Quickfire Rapid-i](https://spritesmods.com/?art=rapidisnake), which uses a similar Holtek ARM microcontroller.
-I also think the firmware was written for that keyboard by the same people as the POK3R.
+ChaoticEnigma: I also think the firmware was written for that keyboard by the same people as the POK3R.
 His blog gave me some ideas when working on the POK3R, and I ended up coming to mostly the same conclusions as he did.